t10ko/hooking-api/README.md

 Accually there is a simpler way to bind already loaded function to it's parent, see in the section **Helpier methods**.

 **ignoreHookeds** flag prevents doing multiple hooks on the same functions.
-For example, if you try to hook with the method *HTMLElement.prototype.addEventListener*, and then hook the *HTMLDocument.prototype.addEventListener* you will come up with double hooked method, because in **wekbit** *HTMLDocument* and *HTMLElement* classes inherit addEventListener from *EventTarget* class and those methods are the same.
+For example, if you try to hook the method *HTMLElement.prototype.addEventListener*, and then hook the *HTMLDocument.prototype.addEventListener* you will accually hooked that method twice, because in modern browsers *HTMLDocument* and *HTMLElement* classes inherit addEventListener from *EventTarget* class and those methods are the same.

 Here is demo.
 ```javascript